Installation

 Migration Guide

-If you’re upgrading from an older version that only supported Docker Hub:dockerHubUser
+If you’re upgrading from an older version that only supported Docker Hub:dockerHubUser field is maintained for backward compatibility but registryUser is now the recommended universal field that works with all registries.

 System Requirements